izdwuut/digital-retail-bootleg/README.md

 Please keep in mind that some of the source files have `.dist` extension.
 It has to be removed first so the script run smoothly.

-The `/dist` folder is what you are looking for if your goal is to simply reuse the idea.
+The `/example` folder is what you are looking for if your goal is to simply reuse the idea.
 There are a couple of files in there:

 * `config.ini` - the aforementioned configuration file.
 See below for more details.
 * `cd-key.txt` - an highly ambiguous file containing - lo and behold - the cd-key to be displayed on the screen (or any text for that matter, really.
 Just please, don't tell anyone that providing an invalid key was my idea).
 It also serves as a [fall-back](https://thecodinglove.com/adding-my-final-touch-to-a-gross-quickfix) if something goes wrong with the executable.
 * `Autorun.inf` - I believe that it's self-explanatory.

+I pre-configured the script to yield the gorgeous outcome.

 # Config
 Ok, so here's where the idea gets rad.
 There are a couple of options that allows you to adjust how the window is drawn.
 It's virtually all that there is to do: put some keyboard characters in dedicated places!
 Additionally, here's a handy manual: